TheNinth7/evcc-garmin/README.md

 # Table of Contents

-This document covers the following topics:
+This README covers the following topics:

 - [Introduction](#introduction)
 - [Project Structure](#project-structure)